Self-Knowledge and Epistemic Explanation

 First-Person Authority: An Attitude Problem (Writing Sample)

 Most attempted explanations of self-knowledge of belief fail to solve a problem that I call "the attitude problem."
 Knowing that you believe that p, in any instance, involves knowing you take that particular attitude (belief) to the content p.
-Various views do not specify how you know you take the attitude of belief, rather than some other attitude, to a content you have in mind.
+Various views do not specify how you know you take the attitude of belief, rather than some other attitude, to a particular content.
 I solve the attitude problem by explaining how we can take up attitudes intentionally in occurrent, conscious thought.
 When you intentionally engage in judgment, for example, you know what you are doing under a description that specifies the attitude in question.
-I use this observation to explain self-knowledge of belief.
-This writing sample includes updated sections from "Embedded mental action in self-attribution of belief."
+The resulting explanation of self-knowledge demonstrates how control can play the role of justification in an explanation of knowledge.
 Email me for a manuscript.

 What Poetry Can Do and Philosophy Cannot (Second Writing Sample)